okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 </div>

-API content in the **References** section will be removed after September 30, 2024.
+API content in the **References** section will be moved after September 30, 2024.

 #### Bugs fixed in 2024.09.0